samuikaze/noip-duc-in-kubernetes/README.md

   After you edited, issue `kubectl apply -f deployment.yaml` to deploy to Kubernetes.

+### Using GitHub Actions

+  To use GitHub Actions to deploy your NoIP DUC, you need to edit `production.yml` in `.github/workflows` folder.
+  Set all secrets and vars which declares in yaml file into repository secrets and vars.
+  And change all values contains `<` and `>` with upper case alphabets to correct value.

+  When these are finished, you can do git commit and git push to run deployment.

+## Update DUC client version

+  > Note: Stable version of DUC, which is version 2.x, is incompatible with what this repository doing.

+  To update DUC client, you just need to do below three steps:

+  1. Change the download url in `Dockerfile` to newer version.
+  2. Build the image.
+  3. Deploy to Kubernetes and done.

 ## References

 - [How to Install the Linux 3.x Dynamic Update Client (DUC)](https://www.noip.com/support/knowledgebase/install-linux-3-x-dynamic-update-client-duc/)